 The easy answer is, “All sorts of people!”
 Years ago, therapy had a stigma attached to it.
 It was believed you had to be either very disturbed or “weak” to seek it out.
 Fortunately, times have changed and now people from all walks of life and all different backgrounds go to therapy and it’s considered a normal and healthy resource.
 A wide range of people seek therapy for a variety of issues.
 Some of the reasons include desire for personal growth, navigating temporary bouts or long periods of depression or anxiety more effectively, managing stress, tackling substance abuse issues, improving relationships and communication skills and better understanding one’s past and how it impacts life, mood and relationships in the present day.
 Whatever your reason for considering counseling, I’m sure it’s a good one.
 If you are in doubt or have any questions about coming in, please contact me with your concerns.
-I’d be happy to talk with you so call (619) 318-1901 to get in touch with a San Diego therapist today.
+I’d be happy to talk with you!

 How Long Does Therapy Take?

 This is a very difficult question.
 But, the answer ultimately lies with my clients as they know better than I their initial goals and progress made in counseling.
 If you are seeking short term therapy, I will work very hard to tailor sessions to your targeted goals so you can have your specific needs met in a brief period of time.
 If your goals are less specific and you wish to work on a deeper or broader level, I’ll work within that framework as well.
 The length of counseling ultimately depends upon the number of issues wanting to be addressed, the breadth of the problem(s), and the work completed between sessions to facilitate change.
 But, the process is a collaboration and I will always want to check in regarding your progress and satisfaction.